This is a fairly long topic, so I'm going to break it down into pieces.

 On top of all that, I'll negotiate a little bit.
 On the other claw, all travel (and related) time, and all other overhead you inflict, count in full, and I may also raise my rate for various other hassle-factors.
 Also, rush-work, work outside of normal hours, and assorted other unusual conditions, cost extra.

-I generally bill every half-month (never less often), net 27, though these too are negotiable.
+I generally bill every half-month (never less often), net-27, with a deposit of one invoice's worth of estimated billing (applied to your final invoice), though these too are negotiable.

-- I will fix for free anything that we both agree is a bug in software I wrote..
+- I will fix for free anything that we both agree is a bug in software I wrote.
 (This will usually require that there be requirements, or at least approved tickets or approved tests.
-There is a deadline of one month after your acceptance or two months of my submission, whichever comes first.)
+There is a deadline of one month after your acceptance or two months after my submission, whichever comes first.)

 - I will learn for free anything that I think I will likely use on later contracts for other clients.